PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI1.md

 layers, the network learns new and increasingly complex features in its layers.
 Then the transformed image information goes through the fully connected layers and turns into a classification or prediction.
-While this results in an improved prediction performance, it often comes at a cost of interpretability.
+While this results in an improved prediction performance, it often comes at a cost of explanations.
 The approach of making the learned features explicit is called Feature Visualization.

 Please watch the